Work from home jobs are abundant, but finding well-paying and legitimate work at home jobs isn’t always easy.

 One of the unexpected places I still get several leads a month is through LinkedIn.
 The reason I think it’s unexpected is because I don’t spend any time marketing myself, or my content, on LinkedIn.

 The only thing I do regularly is keep my resume updated and add the latest positions and companies I’m working with.
-Then every few days I log into the LI app on my phone and check the messages received, as well as requests, from people to join my network.
+Then every few days I log into the LinkedIn app and check the messages received, as well as requests, from people to join my network.

 Another way to stay connected to your professional network is with LinkedIn Jobs.
 Keep an eye out for contacts who have “Recently Viewed Your Profile” on LinkedIn and reach out and connect with them.

 While Facebook groups may not be the usual place you expect to find jobs, you can connect with fellow freelancers who can become potential clients, or connect you to clients via referrals.

 Most of my coaching clients come from working with freelancers that I’ve connected with in groups, like One Woman Shop.

 But you must first be willing to invest the time a few hours a week in Facebook groups and even doing a few Facebook Lives.
 Be open to sharing comments, advice and asking questions related to your particular field.

 There’s a wealth of information inside private Facebook groups and Facebook Lives make you more relateable and knowledgeable.
-You’ll usually come across someone who needs the help and expertise you can provide as a freelancer.
+You’ll usually come across someone who needs the help and expertise you can provide as a work at home professional.